Robin-Sch/crypto-portfolio-calculator/README.md

 Run `npm i` to install the dependencies.

+You also need node-canvas dependencies which can be found [here](https://github.com/Automattic/node-canvas/wiki#installation-guides)

 ## Usage

 Run `npm run cli` to start the cli version, and run `npm start` to run the web version.